DistrictDataLabs/yellowbrick/docs/api/features/rankd.rst

 Rank 1D
 -------

-A one dimensional ranking of features utilizes a ranking algorithm that takes into account only a single feature at a time (e.g. histogram analysis).
+A one-dimensional ranking of features utilizes a ranking algorithm that takes into account only a single feature at a time (e.g. histogram analysis).
 By default we utilize the Shapiro-Wilk algorithm to assess the normality of the distribution of instances with respect to the feature.
 A barplot is then drawn showing the relative ranks of each feature.

 .. code:: python